Investment Company Governance

 - Form N-1A is the open-end fund registration form.
 Closed-end funds use Form N-2; UITs use Form N-8B-2.
 The exam typically asks about N-1A in the mutual fund context.

-- Registration under ICA Section 8 is separate from the Securities Act registration used for the shares themselves.
+- ICA registration is separate from Securities Act registration used for the shares themselves.
 A mutual fund registers both under the ICA (as a company) and under the Securities Act (for its share offering).

-What does ICA Section 10 require for independent directors?
+What does the Investment Company Act require for independent directors?

-- At least 40% of directors must be independent (not "interested persons" as defined in Section 2(a)(19))
+- At least 40% of directors must be independent (not "interested persons" as defined in the ICA)

-- Funds relying on common exemptive rules (including Rule 12b-1 plans) must have at least a majority of independent directors
+- Funds relying on common exemptive rules (including distribution-and-service-fee plans) must have at least a majority of independent directors

 - Independent directors provide oversight of: